 Continuing Medical Education

 The office of Continuing Medical Education at UCSF Fresno provides educational opportunities for physicians, nurses, medical assistants and other health care providers in the San Joaquin Valley and throughout California.
-Our goal is to offer high-quality, comprehensive educational programing which will increase the clinical capabilities of local providers.
+Our goal is to offer high-quality, comprehensive educational programming which will increase the clinical capabilities of local providers.
 Topic selection is guided by the latest trends in clinical practice and research, with an emphasis on the practical application of the content to effectively enhance patient care.
 Presentations by accomplished faculty and distinguished scholars from UCSF Fresno, across the state, country and globe, provide symposium attendees with leading edge research and expert content to inform and enhance quality of care.

 All UCSF Fresno Continuing Medical Education programs are accredited by the Accreditation Council for Continuing Medical Education (AACME).

 2019 CME Events